Eswar91776/project2/README.md

 This project is created from local system by Eswar

-Learning how to create git repo in local system
+Learning how to create git repo in local system.